 Asking an older man mending his nets, for a picture, he pauses, providing an almost toothless grin before holding up some dried fish which decorate his porch.

-Learning to Survive in a Modern World
+Surviving in a Modern World

 Almost everybody seems happy to see us, and to pose for pictures.
 It doesn’t feel contrived in anyway, we appear to be being invited to glimpse a small insight into the Bajo ocean dwelling people, their lives and culture.
 Although it seems likely that as these are organised excursions which are run on an irregular, ‘on demand’ basis, the people do receive some payment for their patience and tolerance of outside visitors.